spirodonfl/creative-market-test/README.md

 I then setup the form view, validations and submission criteria along with any routes and additional CSS I needed.

+To run this locally, run `./vendor/bin/sail migrate` and then `./vendor/bin/sail up`

 ## Things I did not do

 1. Implement the background asset, proper colors, envelope at the end and *full scale* responsive design.
 However, with a bit more time, Tailwind + the assets would make it easy to resolve these